Ultimate Motorcycle Insurance Guide

 Agreed Value Coverage

-If you have a high-value motorcycle; custom motorcycle; collector motorcycle; or antique motorcycle, you probably want Agreed Value Coverage.
+If you have a high-value motorcycle, a custom motorcycle, a collector motorcycle, or an antique motorcycle, you probably want Agreed Value Coverage.
 I have Agreed Value Coverage for my antique car.

 Agreed Value Coverage coverage is only available from some insurance companies.

-Agreed Value Coverage is for a motorcycle that you do not believe will depreciate and where you want to know that you will receive a specific amount of money, even years later, in the event that your motorcycle is a total loss.
+Agreed Value Coverage is for a motorcycle you do not believe will depreciate, and when you want to know that, you will receive a specific amount of money, even years later, if your motorcycle is a total loss.

 The agreed value is printed on your policy and is an amount that both you and your insurance company agree is the value of your motorcycle.
 This will guarantee that in the event of a total loss, you will receive the amount that you and your insurance company agreed is the value of your motorcycle when you purchased the policy.
 There will be no deduction from the agreed value for depreciation.